Business: Safety

 Injuries cost businesses billions of dollars annually.
 Studies have shown how company acceptance and implementation of comprehensive safety and health management systems reduce incidents, insurance costs, and workers' compensation claims.
 New technologies, like wearable safety devices and available online safety training, continue to be developed to encourage employers to invest in protection beyond the "canary in the coal mine" and reduce the cost to businesses of protecting their employees.

 Sales

 Sales are activity related to selling or the number of goods or services sold in a given time period.
 Sales are often integrated with all lines of business and are key to a companies' success.

 Management

 The efficient and effective operation of a business, and study of this subject, is called management.
-The major branches of management are financial management, marketing management, human resource management, strategic management, production management, operations management, service management, and information technology management.
+The major branches of management are financial management, marketing management, human resource management, strategic management, production management, operations management, service management, inventory management, and information technology management.

 Owners may manage their businesses themselves, or employ managers to do so for them.
 Whether they are owners or employees, managers administer three primary components of the business's value: financial resources, capital (tangible resources), and human resources.
-These resources are administered in at least six functional areas: legal contracting, manufacturing or service production, marketing, accounting, financing, and human resources.